Why use intermodal?

 We can help uncover potential savings using intermodal transit, especially when you ship multiple times a week on a specific lane.
 Though savings vary by lane, intermodal can save shippers hundreds, sometimes thousands, on a per-load basis.
-Even in competitive truckload lanes where per-load savings are nominal, shippers can drastically reduce their annual transportation spend.
+Even in competitive truckload lanes where per-load savings are nominal, shippers can drastically reduce their annual transportation spending.
 Intermodal cost savings are typically between $50-$150 per load, with two to five days additional transit.

 On average, a fully-loaded semi-truck has a fuel economy of approximately 6.5 miles per gallon.
 Railroads can move one ton of freight 470 miles on single gallon of fuel.
 That incredible improvement in fuel efficiency translates to a 75% reduction of greenhouse gas emissions on a per-load basis, according to the American Association of Railroads.
 In addition to being the most fuel-efficient and environmentally-friendly mode of overland transportation, every fully-loaded intermodal train removes the equivalent of 280 trucks off the road.

 Our Intermodal Services

 Each rail line carrier has it’s own network of rail lanes and it’s own requirements to run freight on their rail lines.
 Each has conditions that either you or your intermodal marketing company (IMC) must meet to use those routes.
 Some railroad companies lease containers; others require you or the IMC to own the containers to use the rails.
 We offer you the best services when it comes to leasing containers and focusing on running a network that will help identify modal conversion opportunities.
-That helps provide you with more capacity across more routes, for a supply chain that’s ready for just about anything.
 For more information request a quote or contact us today!